dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow)    => [stow-id]
         [small value](stow)    => [small value]

+Here, `stow-id` is a word whose definition is `large value`.
+This may be a new word or a word previously associated with the same value.

-Here, `stow-id` is usually a freshly allocated word.
-However, it may be a previous stowage word with the same definition.
+ it may be a previous stowage word with the same definition.
 Reuse can simplify structure sharing, while stable, reproducible names (e.g. including a secure hash) are valuable for memoization and stable views.
 An evaluator that supports stowage will produce a collection of stowage words together with an evaluated result.
 Stowage words may need to be garbage collected.
 To maximize performance, stowage should be lazy, awaiting sufficient memory pressure that we must offload some data.

 Stowage, together with partial evaluation and memoization, enables massive databases to be embedded and integrated as first-class values within Awelon dictionaries.